kulbirsaini/docvc/source/index.rst

 #.
 Wrzuta - www.wrzuta.pl [#f2]_
 #.
 Youku - www.youku.com

-Videocache also supports caching of videos from pornographic websites mentioned in the list below.
+VideoCache also supports caching of videos from pornographic websites mentioned in the list below.
 Visit these sites only if you are above 18 years (or permitted age in your country).

 #.
 ExtremeTube - www.extremetube.com